Ethnic Chinese in Mozambique: Origins

 Migration of all Asians was officially halted in 1899 due to an outbreak of plague, blamed on Indians; even after the relaxation of the restriction in 1907, Asians who sought to migrate to the colony had to pay a disembarkation fee of 3,000 reals at their port of arrival.
 Nevertheless, Chinese population continued to grow, to 287 by 1903.
 By 1928, there were 314 Chinese in Lourenço Marques alone, rising to 483 by 1935 and 570 by 1940.
 The vast majority started out in the carpentry trade, but soon moved into shopkeeping.
-They established five different community associations and a Chinese-language elementary school for their children.
+These initial ethnic Chinese in Mozambique were known as "good Portuguese" within the colonial Portuguese structure on account of their useful skills, their links to anti-communist Chinese Nationalism, and their deep roots in Mozambique by the 1950s (when many of the original immigrants' children were becoming economically productive members of Mozambican society).
+The acceptance of ethnic Chinese into Portuguese colonial society during this time epitomized itself in the narrativization and laudation by local newspapers of various cultural and economic activities by ethnic Chinese.
+In 1961, during the beginning of the Angolan War of Independence, ethnic Chinese expressed their solidarity with the Portuguese colonial system by collecting funds to support the repression of rebel groups in Angola.
 By the early 1970s, the eve of independence, there were 5,000 Chinese in Mozambique, with 2,000 in Lourenço Marques and another 3,000 in Beira.
+Mozambique’s struggle for national independence from colonialism and imperialism as well as the FRELIMO party were both supported by the People's Republic of China during the 1960s-70s, and the Chinese government was the first to recognize Mozambique as state, recognizing it on its Independence day, June 25, 1975.